phpbbmodders-30x-mods/acp-svn/contrib/HOWTO.md

 3. Checkout the repo to you local computer, preferably to a place accessible with your local web server so you can test your changes before committing them.

 4. Copy all forum files to your local repo.
 Don't add them yet, only copy them.
 Don't forget the files contained in this MOD, and the file edits if you choose to do them.
-The only file edit that is necessary is the one in includes/subversion/config_svn.php, but you can't do that through SVN.
+No file edits are necessary but you really should consider the .htaccess edit.

-5. Set cache/, files/, avatars/upload/, store/, config.php and includes/subversion/config_svn.php to be ignored.
+5. Set cache/, files/, images/avatars/upload/, store/, config.php and includes/subversion/config_svn.php to be ignored.
 You don't want your local test cache or files to be uploaded to the server.
 Your config files are likely not identical, and if there are more than one developer messing with the forum files you can be sure their config files are not identical.
-	It might be wise to also ignore includes/subversion/config_svn.php

 6. If you have any other files that needs to be different locally from them on the server, set them to be ignored too.